 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

 - To reduce the effects of natural disasters, communities conducted assessments of local prevention strengths and weaknesses and developed emergency plans.

-- We worked on increasing household access to nutritious food by cultivating backyard vegetable gardens with families whose children were at risk of malnutrition.
-They attended our sessions on native seeds, preparation of compost, soil preservation, and crop diversification.
+- We worked on increasing household access to nutritious food by cultivating vegetable gardens with families whose children were at risk of malnutrition.
+They attended our sessions on seeds, preparation of compost, soil preservation, and crop diversification.